Agoric/documentation/main/guides/js-programming/notifiers.md

 ## Notifiers and Subscriptions in Zoe

-Zoe provides updates on the state of seats within a contract.
-The updates from Zoe indicate changes to the allocation of a seat and seats exiting.
+[Zoe](/zoe/api/) provides updates on the state of seats within a contract.
+The updates from Zoe indicate changes to seat allocation and seat exits.
 These are available from `E(userSeat).getNotifier()` and `zcfSeat.getNotifier()`, each of which provide a long-lived notifier object associated with a particular seat. `ZCFSeat`s are available within contracts while `UserSeat`s are accessible